codeigniter4/CodeIgniter4/user_guide_src/source/concepts/mvc.rst

 on.
 For example, a user's profile might be displayed in a controller named ``User``, and a method named ``profile``.
 You might store the view file for this method in **/application/Views/User/Profile.php**.

-That type of organization works great as a base habit to get it into.
+That type of organization works great as a base habit to get into.
 At times you might need to organize it differently.
 That's not a problem.
 As long as CodeIgniter can find the file, it can display it.

 :doc:`Find out more about views </general/views>`